 Contact Our Child Custody Solicitors in Sydney, NSW

 Szabo & Associates, Solicitors in Surry Hills, Sydney can provide you with expert advice on a wide range of legal matters, including child custody and family law.
 Reaching an agreement with respect to your children can be challenging and stressful.
 However, our team are experts in parenting matters and can help you achieve the best outcome for you and your children.
 Please contact our Family Law Associate today on (02) 9281-5088 or fill in the contact form to the right of this page.
+Your first consultation with us will be at no charge or obligation to you.

 This information is general in nature and is not intended to be relied upon as legal advice.
 We urge that you obtain legal advice before acting upon anything you read in this article.